Plastickid/smallaxe-website/README.md

 ### Variables

 Small Axe Templating uses double curly braces for template variable, e.g. ```{{variable}}```.
-If a curly-brace-wrapped variable matches the index of your data array, it will be replaced in your rendered template.
+If a curly-brace-wrapped variable matches an index of your $data array, it will be replaced by the value of that array element your rendered template.
 If it doesn't match an argument, it will be left alone.

 Small Axe uses double brackets for dynamic replacement. ```[[year]]```, for example, will show the current year.